-Barcelona v Dynamo Kyiv
+Pique gives Barcelona first group win

 Post update

-Foul by Clément Lenglet (Barcelona).
+Foul by Ansu Fati (Barcelona).

 Post update

-Vladyslav Supryaha (Dinamo Kiev) wins a free kick on the right wing.
+Illia Zabarnyi (Dinamo Kiev) wins a free kick in the defensive half.

 Post update